The Little Cuban Café

 Pan Con Bistec

-Sliced steak, sautéed onions, horseradish aioli, plantain chips on a hot-pressed Cuban bun.
+Sliced steak, sautéed onions, horseradish aioli, potato sticks on a hot-pressed Cuban bun.

 Add recaito sauce (cilantro, parsley, garlic, celery, carrots, lime, scallion, olive oil).